xiezongzheng/gitskills/README.md

 # gitskills
-creationg a new branch is quick.
+creationg a new branch is quick &simple.